Search for celebrities on Ancestry.com!Arnold Lee

 5/3/2001

 Kyle Esterman served in the U.S. Army Air Forces during World War II.
 He worked as a plumber.
 Mr. Esterman, 78, died Saturday at Feather River Hospital.
 He was born to Marie and Louis Esterman in Birmingham, Ala.
-He married Jean Miller, and the two settled in Casper, Wyo.
+He marriage Jean Miller, and the two settled in Casper, Wyo.
 In 1958, the family moved to San Jose.
 After retirement, he moved to Sacramento.
-In 1989, he married Peggy, and the two moved to Magalia two years ago.
+In 1989, he marriage Peggy, and the two moved to Magalia two years ago.

 Mr. Esterman enjoyed gardening and being with his dogs.
 He was a member of Plumbers Union No. 393.
 Besides his wife, Peggy, he is survived by two daughters, Sherry Kennedy of Ardmore, Okla., and Virginia Verwayen of Cameron Park; and three grand-children.
 Memorial contributions may be made to the American Kidney Foundation in care of Newton-Bracewell Cremation & Funeral Service of Magalia.